 South Korea has a vast State surveillance system over the Internet, which was brought to the public's attention by a major civil society lawsuit.
 Domestic companies' policy of demanding real names from new users, along with their resident registration numbers, exacerbated this by making accounts easily traceable.
 As a result, South Korean users began to switch from domestic private sector intermediaries to foreign ones outside the reach of South Korean warrants.
-Similarly, when the Prosecutors' Office announced plans to search and seize messages from Kakao Talk, the leading chat app in South Korea, users began migrating to the foreign chat app Telegram, which provides device-to-device encryption.
-As the exodus grew, DAUM-KAKAO, the operator of Kakao Talk, announced in October 2014 that it would no longer comply with any wiretap order on chat messages, although they cited technical challenges with fulfilling the requests for real-time information rather than consumer privacy concerns as a justification.
-Unfortunately, the about-face appeared to be more a publicity stunt than an actual shift in policy.
-A year later, when their market position had stabilised, the non-compliance policy was retracted.
+Similarly, when the Prosecutors' Office announced plans to search and seize messages from Kakao Talk, the leading chat app in South Korea, for the purpose of investigating defamation of public officials, users began migrating to the foreign chat app Telegram, which provides device-to-device encryption.
+As the exodus grew.
+DAUM-KAKAO, the operator of Kakao Talk, announced in October 2014 that it would no longer comply with any wiretap order on chat messages, citing technical challenges with fulfilling the requests for real-time information.
+Although the exodus itself was not directly related to wiretap orders, consumer privacy concerns were appeased by this publicity stunt, along with two actual shifts in policy, namely that Daum-Kakao began publishing the country's first transparency report on surveillance requests and takedown requests and also began offering the option of device-to-device encryption.
+This led to its competitor Naver following suit.
+A year later, when their market position had stabilised, Daum-Kakao's non-compliance policy was retracted.